flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 DevTools includes support for profiling, examining the heap, inspecting the widget tree, logging diagnostics, debugging, observing executed lines of code, debugging memory leaks and memory fragmentation.
 For more information, see the [DevTools][] documentation.

 ## Notifications

 ### How do I set up push notifications?

 In Android, you use Firebase Cloud Messaging to setup push notifications for your app.

-In Flutter, access this functionality using the [Firebase_Messaging][] plugin.
+In Flutter, access this functionality using the [`firebase_messaging`][] plugin.
 For more information on using the Firebase Cloud Messaging API, see the [`firebase_messaging`][] plugin documentation.